MauKMu/procedural-final-project/README.md

 ## TODO

-- Adjust position after `terrain.collide()` so player moves at constant-ish speed regardless of slope
+- ~~Adjust position after `terrain.collide()` so player moves at constant-ish speed regardless of slope~~
 - ~~Mouse controls~~
 - More stuff in level
+  - Add big VBO for drawing "decorations" like in L-system
 - Maybe add jumping?
 Probably after adding collision w/ non-terrain entities
-- Add big VBO for drawing "decorations" like in L-system
+- Investigate weird precision bug that causes crashes if Player spawns at X =0 and moves forward